AB-CE/abce/doc/Walk_through.rst

 ============

 This walkthrough is a step by step guide to create an agent-based model with ABCE.
+We will create a simple economy of a household and one firm.
+The household and the firm trade with each other at fixed prices and quantities.
+You can than make the model more realistic by implementing price and decision rules for yourself.
 In the following two text boxes, the two concepts that make ABCE special are
 explained: The explicit modeling of trade-able goods and the optional concept of a physically closed economy.